-Al-Baghdadi Dies for the Fourth Time?
-Fake Raid?
-Have Zionists Lied to Trump Again?
+Al-Baghdadi dies for the fourth time?
+Fake raid?
+Have Zionists lied to Trump again?

-TEHRAN - Robert David Steele, a former Marine Corps infantry officer and CIA spy as well as an activist for Open Source Everything Engineering (OSEE), regularly answers questions for Tehran Times.
+TEHRAN - Robert David Steele, a former Marine Corps infantry officer and CIA spy as well as an activist for Open Source Everything Engineering (OSEE), regularly answers questions from the Tehran Times.

 Q. Within minutes of President Donald Trump’s announcement of an alleged raid that allegedly killed an alleged ISIS leader known as Abu Bakr al-Baghdadi, skeptical commentary emerged.
 What is your summary appreciation?